tlevine/www.thomaslevine.com/content/!/world-data-world/index.md

 The main point in all of this is that data extraction is not magical.
 Instead, we are just mirroring a human process in computer code and being much more explicit about what we are observing during the process.
+As people figure out how to automate their own repetitive data collection tasks, they begin to realize that anything could be converted into data.

 ### Choosing what information to extract
 Sometimes, people conduct complex analyses based on disparate sources of